 Proposed management and mitigation measures should be detailed, and references provided to previous projects, case studies and scientific literature that support the adequacy of the measure in the project context.
-The monitoring plan should detail how performance of the proposed mitigation measures will be assessed.
+The monitoring plan should detail how the performance of the proposed mitigation measures will be assessed.
 It should also outline contingency plans if the environmental objectives are not met.
 If offsets are proposed, the potential management options that were considered and investigated prior to proposing offsets should be described.

 Plans for ongoing monitoring and management are expected where significant impacts to water resources and water-dependent assets are predicted.
-Plans should focus on a robust monitoring program to inform the management and mitigation of likely impacts and to reduce the uncertainty of predicted impacts.
+These plans should focus on a robust monitoring program to inform the management and mitigation of likely impacts and to reduce the uncertainty of predicted impacts.

-The monitoring program should include groundwater, surface water and associated water quality and ecological attributes and be capable of tracking changes from predevelopment conditions.
-There is usually a need for concurrent baseline monitoring from unimpacted control and reference sites to distinguish project-induced impacts from background variation (i.e. induced by other water users and climatic variability) in the region (e.g. using Before-After-Control-Impact (BACI) model designs, see Downes et al. (2002)11 for further discussion).
+The monitoring program should include groundwater, surface water and associated water quality and ecological attributes and be capable of tracking changes from pre-development conditions.
+There is usually a need for concurrent baseline monitoring from unimpacted control and reference sites to distinguish project-induced impacts from background variation (e.g. induced by other water users and climatic variability) in the region.
+This can be done using a before-after-control-impact (BACI) model designs (see Downes et al. (2002).